Holistische Arts

 15%

 risk that HPV remains present after a LEEP procedure.
-The virus is not only located in the removed cells but can also be present in surrounding tissue.
+The virus is not only in the removed cells but can also be present in surrounding tissue.

 94%